Bianca Andreescu to skip rest of the tennis season | CBC Sports

 Bianca Andreescu to skip rest of the tennis season

-Three days after withdrawing from the French Open, which begins Sunday, Canada's Bianca Andreescu announced she will skip the rest of the tennis season.

-The 2019 U.S. Open champion announced the decision on Twitter Tuesday, promising to devote her attention to the 2021 season, which includes next summer's Tokyo Olympics.
+The decision was expected after the 20-year-old from Mississauga, Ont., withdrew from the French Open.
+Outside of the last Grand Slam of 2020, there are only a handful of tournaments remaining on the WTA schedule that haven't been cancelled due to the COVID-19 pandemic.

-"I want to use this time to focus on my game so I can come back stronger and better than ever," she said.
+"As hard as it was to come to this conclusion, I have so much to look forward to in 2021, including the Olympics," Andreescu said.
+"I want to use this time to focus my game so I can come back stronger and better than ever."

 🙏🏽 <a href="https://t.co/aj1xyJ0Ka9">pic.twitter.com/aj1xyJ0Ka9</a>—@Bandreescu_